 Emotional support for anyone who is struggling to cope or needs someone to listen without judgement or pressure.

-A free text service, providing everything from a calming chat to immediate support for people going through a mental health or emotional crisis.
+Text About It is a free, 24/7 service, providing everything from a calming chat to immediate support for your mental health and emotional wellbeing.

 Organisations that offer bereavement resources and support